ElieHatoum/ToDo/README.md

 # To-Do App 📝

 ## About
-The goal of this personal project is to learn mobile development through hands-on experience by building a simple yet functional application.
+This project seeks to construct a simple yet highly functional application.
+During its development, a diverse set of newly gained mobile development abilities were applied.

 ## Features
 - User authentication (Login & Signup)